 - Open book - where candidates may have access to reference books during the assessment

 - Closed book - where no reference books are permitted during the assessment

-Do candidates need to provide one piece of evidence for each assessment standard?
+Do candidates need to provide a piece of evidence for each assessment standard?

-To produce a piece of evidence for each assessment standard would lead to over-assessment and it is important to allow candidates sufficient time for each unit, as well as sufficient time to prepare for course assessment where applicable.
+No. To produce a single piece of evidence for each assessment standard could lead to over-assessment and it is important to allow candidates sufficient time to complete each unit, as well as time to prepare for course assessment where applicable.

 How do I judge the assessment evidence?

 Unit assessment support packs contain 'Judging Evidence Tables' which provide commentary on how candidates' work is to be judged against each assessment standard.
 You should use these tables when assessing candidates' work and indicate on their work if the assessment standards have been met.